Open-Future-Foundation/DGA/chapter4.md

 (b) operate on a not-for-profit basis and be independent from any entity that operates on a for-profit basis;

-(c) perform the activities related to data altruism take place through a legally independent structure, separate from other activities it has undertaken.
+(c) perform the activities related to data altruism through a legally independent structure, separate from other activities it has undertaken.

 ### Article 17 Registration

 (1) Any entity which meets the requirements of Article 16 may request to be entered in the register of recognised data altruism organisations referred to in Article 15 (1).

-(2) For the purposes of this Regulation, an entity engaged in activities based on data altruism with establishments in more than one Member State, shall register in the Member State in which it has its main establishment.
+(2) For the purposes of this Regulation, an entity engaged in activities based on data altruism with establishments in more than one Member State, shall communicate the information referred to in paragraph 4 of this Article to the competent authority designated pursuant to Article 20in the Member State in which it has its main establishment.

 (3) An entity that is not established in the Union, but meets the requirements in Article 16, shall appoint a legal representative in one of the Member States where it intends to collect data based on data altruism.
 For the purpose of compliance with this Regulation, that entity shall be deemed to be under the jurisdiction of the Member State where the legal representative is located.